Emadmasroor/E21-F25/HW/HW3.md

 | ■ | □ | ■ | □ | □ | ■ |
 | □ | ■ | □ | ■ | ■ | □ |

-represented as a list of Booleans as follows:
+This can be represented as a list of Booleans as follows:
 ~~~python
 a=[True, False, False, True, False, False,
  False, True, False, False, True, True,